Democratic Labour Party (UK, 1972): Establishment and 1973 by-election

+1974 and 1979 general elections

-Shortly after his by-election victory, Taverne formed the Campaign for Social Democracy as a nationally based body.
+Shortly after his by-election victory, Taverne formed the Campaign for Social Democracy as a national body.
 He was re-elected in the February 1974 general election, and continued to serve until the October 1974 general election when he was defeated, Harold Wilson having demanded the Labour Party "throw the kitchen sink" at Lincoln in its efforts to displace him.
 Taverne did not stand in the seat again, but Democratic Labour continued to organise politically, to the extent that Democratic Labour controlled Lincoln City Council from 1973 until 1979 and across England during the 1973 local elections Democratic Labour candidates achieved some success.